BeatrixZselezny/police-simulation-framework/README.en.md

 ## 🧠 Real-World Inspiration

-This simulation framework was inspired by a real incident involving two young police officers, where a drug-influenced attacker fatally stabbed one officer while distracting them by mimicking cat sounds.
+This simulation framework was inspired by a real incident involving two young police officers, where a drug-influenced attacker stabbed one officer while distracting them by mimicking cat sounds.
 The surviving officer responded with lethal force, and later described the psychological manipulation used by the attacker.

 Such unpredictable, influence-driven behavior is precisely what the SEL module aims to simulate – safely, reproducibly, and without risk.